 Connecting Threads also has a large pop-up portable Design Wall available here.

 There’s also the option to Make Your Own Design Wall

-Suzy Quilts has a list of great ideas for making your own Quilt Design Wall using simple things like thin composite board, foam insulation board, hanging a curtain rod, or even using the back of a door!
+Suzy Quilts has a list of great ideas for making your own Quilt Design Wall using simple things like thin composite board, foam core, foam insulation board, hanging a curtain rod, or even using the back of a door!

 Lori Holt has a tutorial to make your own Design Board (mine don’t have the decorative border, which is fine with me) or this video tutorial if you like the extra visuals.
 You can also buy Lori’s Design Boards ready made here in multiple sizes.

 I purchased a plastic tablecloth with a light flannel/fuzzy backing it works perfect and very light.
 I used sticky velcro to attach to the wall.
 Had it up in 15 minutes.